princecodes247/monarch/README.md

 ```

-### Records - record()
+### Records

-A record allows you to define a flexible schema where each user can have a varying number of subjects and grades without needing to define a fixed schema for each subject.
+A `record()` allows you to define a flexible schema where each user can have a varying number of subjects and grades without needing to define a fixed schema for each subject.

 ```typescript